mudit108-code/SKY-HACK/README.md

 ## Files
 - `app.py` — main Streamlit app
 - `README.md` — info file
+- `Demo.md` — for running app and experimentation

 ## Design choices and options
 - The app trains on windows labeled as 'normal' and evaluates reconstruction error on all windows.